 P1 is evidently borne out by the data, as seen from Tables 1 and 2.
-The point estimate for UV-R is systematically greater (in absolute value) in the context of the GDP per capita regressions.27 In the rest of the paper we therefore focus on the viability of the following four predictions.
+The point estimate for UV-R is systematically greater (in absolute value) in the context of the GDP per capita regressions.27 In the rest of the article we, therefore, focus on the viability of the following four predictions.

-Prediction 2 (P2): The impact of UV-R on economic activity should be less important during preindustrial times.
+Prediction 2 (P2): The impact of UV-R on economic activity should be less important during pre-industrial times.

 This prediction follows since UV-R is argued to impact living standards via the fertility transition.
-Prior to the fertility transition one would therefore expect much less of an impact on economic activity.28
+Prior to the fertility transition one would, therefore, expect much less of an impact on economic activity.28